TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Constants/Index.rst

                                                                                               .. note::

-                                                                                                this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                                                                                This constant has been marked as deprecated and will be removed with TYPO3 v10.
 Use :php:`\TYPO3\CMS\Core\Core\Environment::getPublicPath()` to retrieve the information.
                                                                                                 Use :php:`Environment::isWindows()` and :php:`Environment::isUnix()` instead.

 ===================================== ======================================================= ============